nmendes/AmazonS3Cloudfront/README.md

 Note: The thumbnails natively created by the PW Admin (ex: filename_0x100.jpg) are served from the local assets folder and not uploaded to S3.

 The module can automatically serve the content from Amazon CloudFront if a distribution is created for the S3 bucket used with this module.
-The assets URL's are automatically replaced.
+The files URL's are automatically replaced.

 ## Issues

-The module will only handle new assets uploaded after the installation.
-If you already have assets on your pages you'll definitely have errors.
+This version of the module will only handle new files uploaded after the installation.
+If you already have files on your pages you'll definitely have errors.

+If you use the native size() method of ProcessWire (ex: $image->size(232, 176))to create image thumbnails, they will not be uploaded to S3 automatically.
+This issue should be solved soon as the dev branch of PW already has this method hookable.

 ## Notes